 The pandemic still haunts us, if only via its aftereffects.
-If you claimed support during the lockdown years, you may end up struggling to move forward with your property investment plans.
+If you claimed support during the lockdown years, in particular SEISS and furlough, mortgages might be difficult for you to obtain.

 Brokers in the specialist lending market saw noticeable shifts in 2022.
 Their clients with complex incomes struggled to get far with mainstream lenders.
 This is especially true for those who saw their incomes upended by Covid-19 support.

-Nearly two-thirds (64%) of brokers found their clients who experienced furlough have found it harder to get a mortgage, according to research from United Trust Bank.
+Nearly two-thirds (64%) of brokers found their clients have found it harder to get a mortgage after furlough, according to research from United Trust Bank.
 What’s more, 88% of self-employed clients who took out pandemic grants have been “marginalised” by lenders.

 Despite the worst of the pandemic being behind us, it looks like we’ll still be dealing with the runoff for a while.
 In this blog, we’ll explore just how many people could be affected, why high street lenders are unlikely to become more accessible anytime soon, and how specialist finance can support you.